cambridgeltl/visual-spatial-reasoning/README.md

 ```
 The checkpoint address can be modified in the script.

+In [`analysis_scripts/`](https://github.com/cambridgeltl/visual-spatial-reasoning/tree/master/analysis_scripts) you can checkout how to print out by-relation and by-meta-category accuracies.

 ### License
 This project is licensed under the [Apache-2.0 License](https://github.com/cambridgeltl/visual-spatial-reasoning/blob/master/LICENSE).